finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Reference Syntax

-A document reference is created using the `docReference` syntax.
-This `docReference` must be associated to a `corpus` and `segment` defined according to the document hierarchy.
-The `provision` syntax allows to copy the textual information being referenced from the document.
+A document reference is created using the `docReference` keyword.
+This documeent reference must be associated to a corpus and segment defined according to the document hierarchy.
+The `provision` keyword allows to copy the textual information being referenced from the document.

 ``` Haskell
 [docReference <Body> <Corpus>